 The District builds, maintains and uses reserves to prepare for expected and unexpected costs.
 In accordance with the District's reserve policy, funds are accumulated and allocated based on enterprise performance and policy targets set by the Board based on benchmarks, best practices and risk.
 Reserves, from time to time, may greatly exceed the minimums or targets set by the Board for many reasons.
 Likewise, some reserves fall below the target level, because they are intended to be funded over many years and have not yet been fully funded.
 The Board annually reviews the reserve policy and revises targets or reallocates funds to reserves.
 Additionally, it should be noted that the Prepaid Royalties Liability is unearned revenue related to a deposit of funds in anticipation of aggregate mining under the Wash Plan.
-The Active Recharge Transfer Projects are also unearned revenue related to the anticipated mitigation requirements for the Upper Santa Ana River Habitat Conservation Plan.
+The PERC Projects-formerly Active Recharge TP are also unearned revenue related to the anticipated mitigation requirements for the Upper Santa Ana River Habitat Conservation Plan.
 Beginning in 2015, the Board began adjusting several reserve levels in anticipation of Capital Projects.
-Reserves that are currently above their target levels include groundwater recharge enterprise reserve, groundwater ER maintenance reserve, and Capital Improvement/Equipment reserve, which contain deferred capital project costs anticipated for future fiscal years.
+Reserves that are currently above their target levels include Groundwater Recharge Enterprise Reserve, Groundwater ER Maintenance Reserve, and Capital Improvement/Equipment Reserve, which contain deferred capital project costs anticipated for future fiscal years.
 The Land Resources Reserve has a negative balance to land purchases.
 This reserve will be refunded through conservation easement or other land sales.

-Reserve Target Balance % Funded Groundwater Recharge Enterprise Reserve \$ 1,250,000 \$ 1,668,612 133% Groundwater ER Maintenance Reserve 250,000 350,000 140% GWA Rate Stabilization 200,000 200,000 100% GW Sustainability Charge Fund Reserve 28,007 24,470 87% Redlands Plaza Reserve 81,418 (40,899) -50% Land Resources Reserve 816,743 (2,912,126) -357% General Liability Fund Reserve 1,250,000 506,832 41% Self Insurance Reserve 50,000 40,000 80% Compensated Absences Reserve 175,000 (11,274) -6% Capital Improvement/Equipment Reserve 750,000 2,424,334 323% Prepaid Royalties Reserve 5,000,000 5,000,000 100% Active Recharge Transfer Projects 36,875,000 35,685,297 97% Total \$ 46,726,168 \$ 42,935,246 92%
+Reserve Target Balance % Funded Groundwater Recharge Enterprise Reserve \$ 1,250,000 \$ 1,691,116 135% Groundwater ER Maintenance Reserve 250,000 350,000 140% GWA Rate Stabilization 200,000 200,000 100% GW Sustainability Charge Fund Reserve 16,260 16,260 100% Redlands Plaza Reserve 81,418 (127, 127) -156% Land Resources Reserve 816,743 (2,888,027) -354% General Liability Fund Reserve 1,250,000 736,683 59% Self Insurance Reserve 50,000 40,000 80% Compensated Absences Reserve 175,000 95,240 54% Capital Improvement/Equipment Reserve 750,000 2,424,334 323% Prepaid Royalties Reserve 5,000,000 5,000,000 100% PERC Projects-formerly Active Recharge TP 3 6,875,000 35,114,065 95% DR Horton Trespass Reparations Deposit 218,138 218,138 100% Total \$ 4 6,932,559 \$ 42,870,682 91%